marduk191/Diffusion_model_fp8_learned_rounding_TPEC-Quant_GUI/Readme.md

 ### Common Issues

 1. **FP8 Not Supported**
-   - Solution: Update to PyTorch nightly build with FP8 support
+   - Solution: Update to PyTorch build with FP8 support

 2. **Out of Memory**
    - Solution: Reduce `calib_samples` or use CPU processing